Conservation and restoration of shipwreck artifacts: Cleaning

 Leather must be washed to remove any ingrained dirt; Its ideal to wash leather with water alone.
 Depending on the condition of the leather, there are variety of mechanical cleaning techniques that may be used and required.
 Materials such as soft brushes, water jets, ultrasonic cleaners, and ultrasonic dental tools are effective cleaning tools for leather.
 When leather is mechanically cleaned with a soft steam of water, soft brushed and sponges can also be used.
 In the case of consistent impurities, leather can be cleaned by chemical means, with the use of small amounts of non-ionic detergents.
 The chemical cleaning must be followed with a rinse under a stream of water.

 Removal of soluble salts

 It is necessary to remove soluble salts in leather when removed from a marine environment.
-The removal of soluble salts, desalination, on leather is done with tap water over an extended period of time.
+The removal of soluble salts (desalination) on leather is done with tap water over an extended period of time.

 Metal

 Metal is a solid material that is hard, opaque, and shiny, with a good electrical and thermal conductivity.
-Metals are also malleable, this allows for metals to be hammered and formed out of shape without being breaking or cracking.
+Metals are also malleable, this allows for metals to be hammered and formed out of shape without breaking or cracking.